iridl/iridl.github.io/docsrc/admin/maintenance.md

 # Maintenance

 (ansible-update)=
 ## Configuration updates using ansible

-The {ref}`installation` section explains how to create an ansible playbook and use it for the initial installation of the Data Library software.
+The {doc}`Data Library Installation <installation>` section explains how to create an ansible playbook and use it for the initial installation of the Data Library software.
 We also recommend that you use continue using ansible to manage configuration changes and software updates over time.

 You must activate the correct python virtual environment in order to use the correct ansible playbook.
 To always use this version of python, you can add this line to the end of your ~/.bash_profile file.

-    source /opt/datalib_venv3.1/bin/activate
+    source /opt/datalib_venv3.12/bin/activate

 To make a configuration change,